Big Oil undermines U.N. climate goals with $50 billion of new projects: report

 While some companies including Shell, BP, Total and Equinor have increased spending on renewable energy and introduced carbon reduction targets, the sector says it needs to continue investing in new projects to meet future demand for oil and gas as Asian economies expand.

-Shell said in a statement that it has set out an “ambition” to halve net carbon emissions by 2050 “in step with society as it moves toward meeting the aims of Paris.”
+Shell said in a statement that it has set out an “ambition” to halve net carbon emissions by 2050 “in step with society as it moves towards meeting the aims of Paris.”

 “As the energy system evolves, so is our business, to provide the mix of products that our customers need,” Shell said.